aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 * **Canonical token method**.
 Use this method for basic implementations that do not require custom functionality.
 * **Custom token method**.
 Use this method if you want to include custom functionality in your Interchain Tokens, or you already have a version of your token on multiple chains.

-### Canonical Tokens
+### Converting standardized tokens

-If you have an ERC-20 token on a single chain, you can use the canonical token method to create a wrapped and bridgeable version to be available on other chains.
+If you have existing ERC-20 tokens on a single chain, use the canonical token method to create a wrapped and bridgeable version to be available on other chains.
 Perform this task by registering your ERC-20 as a {%glossaryterm term="canonical" /%} token with the Interchain Token Service.
 You can register a token only once as a canonical chain.

 {% infobox title="Try it!" open=true%}
 Want to try this out?
 [Use Remix to create your own ERC-20](https://remix.ethereum.org/axelarnetwork/axelar-docs/blob/main/public/samples/interchain-token-simple.sol) and register your token on the [Interchain Token Portal](https://testnet.interchain.axelar.dev/).